Animal Crossing Plaza bears an extreme resemblance to the WaraWara Plaza, and in fact was explicitly described as the Animal Crossing equivalent.

 Octavian's design request in Happy Home Academy is a "squid showdown citadel."
 This request unlocks, among other things, a paint-splatter pattern for house exteriors, squid and octopus-themed chairs, and a samurai helmet (referencing Splatoon's final boss).

-In New Leaf if you have donated a scorpion and a tarantula to the Museum, they will constantly circle and charge as if they were fighting each other.
-Since this is Animal Crossing after all, all they really do is bump against each other and repeat ad infinitum.
+If you have donated a scorpion and a tarantula to the Museum, they will constantly circle and charge as if they were fighting each other.
+Since this is Animal Crossing, all they really do is bump against each other and repeat ad infinitum.